Krymonota/packetty/README.md

 Check out [Packetty Ping Pong](https://github.com/Krymonota/packetty-pingpong) for a simple example project that demonstrates the use of Packetty.

 ## Used dependencies and tools
-Don't worry, we already take care of our dependencies so that you don't have to deal with them!
-However, we wanted to draw some attention to the libraries and tools we use for this project.
+Don't worry, I've already taken care of the dependencies, so you won't have to.
+Nevertheless, I would like to draw attention to the software libraries and frameworks used, without which the project couldn't have been realized this way:
 - [Netty](https://netty.io/)
 - [Jackson](https://github.com/FasterXML/jackson)
 - [Moonwlker](https://github.com/bertilmuth/moonwlker)